-Perfectionism can be a huge driver of chronic pain because the relentless pressure you put on yourself gives you no respite.
-And your drive to do a job perfectly causes you to push yourself – even when you’d be better off pacing and going slowly through your tasks.
+Perfectionism can be one of those a chronic pain personality traits which flies under the radar.
+It can be a huge driver of chronic pain because the relentless pressure you put on yourself gives you no respite.
+The drive to do a job perfectly causes you to keep pushing yourself – even when you’d be better off pacing and going slowly through your tasks.

 Any thoughts or comments?
 I’d love to here them in the comments section below!